Privatisation of London bus services: Proposed deregulation of routes

 The implementation of the Transport Act 1985 that deregulated bus services in England, Scotland and Wales did not apply to London Buses.
-Despite this, the Government desired to deregulate bus routes in London, to allow for full competition on individual bus routes.
-The Conservative Party manifesto at the 1992 general election proposed "Deregulating buses in London and privatising the London Buses subsidiaries".
+Despite this, the Government desired to deregulate bus routes in London, to allow for full competition on individual bus routes; the Conservative Party manifesto at the 1992 general election proposed "Deregulating buses in London and privatising the London Buses subsidiaries".

 In March 1991, the Government published "A Bus Strategy for London", outlining its proposals for deregulation of bus routes in London.
-A "London Bus Executive" was also proposed, to provide socially essential but uneconomic bus routes, and to provide bus stops, shelters and stations.
+A "London Bus Executive" was proposed, providing socially essential but uneconomic bus routes, as well as bus stops, shelters and stations.
 This would be separate from London Regional Transport, as it was felt that an independent body would not be "distracted by the major challenges which London Transport faces".

 The Government claimed that deregulation would lead to more and varied bus services, leading to increased bus ridership, less congestion and better choice of services for passengers.
 Criticism of those against deregulation included the potential of traffic congestion caused by multiple operators competing on popular bus routes (especially in Central London), the potential that bus operators would not use the popular Travelcard scheme, as well as the loss of strategic transport planning from an overarching body like London Transport.
 In July 1991, Minister of State for Public Transport Roger Freeman stated in the House of Commons that 60% of respondents to the consultation were against the proposal.

 In November 1993, the Government deferred the proposed deregulation of buses in London, noting that the sell-off of London Buses business units would continue.
 It remained an aspiration of the Conservative Government to deregulate London bus services in future.
 Following the election of Tony Blair and the Labour Party following the 1997 general election, deregulation of London bus services was no longer pursued.
 Bus routes therefore continued to be tendered by London Transport and post 2000, its successor, Transport for London.

+In 2024, Mayor of London Sadiq Khan pledged to bring bus routes back into public ownership as contracts expire.